Content reviewed and updated: 01/27/21

 In contrast, someone with MDD may experience depressive episodes for weeks or months at a time.
 Someone with recurrent MDD may be depression-free for no more than 2 months before experiencing another depressive episode.
 In addition, the symptoms of MDD tend to be more severe than those of PDD.
 During MDD episodes, someone may feel completely worthless, sad, and even suicidal.

-There are other differences between PDD and MDD, as defined by the DSM-5, and of these conditions, PDD is the one more commonly associated with high-functioning depression.
+There are other differences between PDD and MDD, as defined by the DSM-5, and of these conditions, PDD is the one more commonly associated with the signs of high functioning depression.

 - Trouble sleeping or oversleeping